Adibaba1108/ThesisCode/README.md

 2.Secondly use the trained Real-ESRNet model as an initialization of the generator, and I have train thesis model with a combination of L1 loss, perceptual loss and GAN loss.<br>
      After the training of Real-ESRNet, there will be a file `experiments/train_RealESRNetx4plus_1000k_B12G4_fromESRGAN/model/net_g_1000000.pth`.
 If one need to specify the pre-trained path to other files, modify the `pretrain_network_g` value in the option file `train_realesrgan_x4plus.yml`.
-2. Modify the option file `train_realesrgan_x4plus.yml` accordingly.
-Most modifications are similar to those listed above.
+   Modify the option file `train_realesrgan_x4plus.yml` accordingly.
+Most modifications are similar to those listed above.<br>
+ This is the file where the 2nd model training code is present.
 ## Dataset Preparation

 I have used DF2K (DIV2K and Flickr2K)